 - Why did this happen?

-- Will this happen again in future pregnancies?
+- Will this happen again in future pregnancies, and is there any way to prevent it?

 What to expect from your doctor

-Your baby's doctor is likely to ask you a number of questions, such as:
+Your child's doctor is likely to ask you a number of questions, such as:

 - When did you first notice your child's symptoms?